kataras/iris/README.md

 **The next chapters are being written this time, they will be published soon, check the docs later [[TODO chapters: Register custom error handlers, Add templates to the route, Declare middlewares]]**

+## Benchmark
+Benchmark tests were written by 'the standar' way of benchmarking and comparing perfomance of other routers and frameworks, see [go-http-routing-benchmark](https://github.com/julienschmidt/go-http-routing-benchmark/) .

+Results:

+ #GithubAPI Routes: 203
+	Iris: 435800 Bytes
+Pass
+	BenchmarkIris_GithubALL 	200		6255357 ns/op		148693 B/op		1349 allocs/op

 ## Third Party Middleware
 *The iris is re-written in order to support all middlewares that are already exists for [Negroni](https://github.com/codegangsta/negroni) middleware*